 BACKGROUND & CURRENT STATUS

 Representative Karla Drenner (D-86) introduced the Georgia Fair Employment Practices Bill in 2011.
-House Bill 630 is cosponsored by a total of 70 members of the House of Representatives, including 57 Democrats, 12 Republicans and 1 Independent.
+FEPA is cosponsored by a total of 70 members of the House of Representatives, including 57 Democrats, 12 Republicans and 1 Independent.
 This legislation would amend state labor laws to add safeguards from discrimination in public employment based on sexual orientation and gender identity.
 All 174,000 employees working for the State of Georgia would be protected from discriminatory hiring and firing practices.
 If the legislation passes, Georgia would join twenty-one states that protect public employees based on sexual orientation and twelve states that protect based on gender identity.

 Georgia Equality has successfully ensured the passage of Employment Non-discrimination ordinances for employees of Savannah, East Point, Clarkston, Doraville, Atlanta, Athens-Clarke County, Decatur, DeKalb and Fulton Counties, and Grady Health System.
 We are working to expand these protections to more municipalities across the state, using these victories as momentum for passing a state-wide employment non-discrimination law.